darshkpatel/docker-media-server/README.md

 # Docker Media Server

-This repo contains docker-compose config for a media server with sonarr , radarr , jackett , plex and transmission
+This repo contains docker-compose config for a media server with couchpotato, sickrage , jackett , plex and transmission